-As a public company, we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC.
-The first period for which we must furnish this report by management is for the fiscal year ending December 31, 2022.
+As a public company, we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC, and must be compliant, for the first time, in the year ended December 31, 2022.
 This assessment will require disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 We are required to disclose changes made in our internal control and our financial reporting procedures on a quarterly basis.
 To comply with the requirements of being a public company, we expect to need to undertake various actions, such as implementing new internal controls and procedures and hiring accounting or internal audit staff.
 Failure to comply with the Sarbanes-Oxley Act could potentially subject us to sanctions or investigations by the SEC, Nasdaq or other regulatory authorities, which would require additional financial and management resources.